TumisangF/nlp-topic-analysis/README.md

 # NLP Topic Analysis — Consumer Complaint Dataset

-A Python NLP pipeline that extracts the most prevalent topics from consumer complaint texts using **Latent Dirichlet Allocation (LDA)** and **Non-negative Matrix Factorization (NMF)**.
-Built as part of a data science course project simulating a municipal complaint analysis system.
+This project implements an end-to-end Natural Language Processing (NLP) pipeline to extract the most prevalent themes from large-scale consumer complaint texts.
+The objective is to simulate a real-world municipal use case where decision-makers require structured insights from unstructured citizen feedback.

+Two topic modeling approaches are applied:
+- **Latent Dirichlet Allocation (LDA)** on Bag-of-Words features
+- **Non-negative Matrix Factorization (NMF)** on TF-IDF features

+Model quality is evaluated using **coherence scores (c_v)** to determine the optimal number of topics.

 ---

 ## Project Structure

 ```
 nlp-topic-analysis/